 - Leak in the accumulator on a heat pump.
 The accumulator was replaced and the system recharged in about 3 hours of work.
 This is a common occurrence for heat pumps as the accumulator is made of steel and is prone to rusting out.
 The rest of the refrigeration system is copper or copper/aluminum depending on the manufacturer.
 Fixing a Refrigerant Leak with heat pump accumulators is a common repair.

 - Capillary tubes rubbed together coming out of the distributor going to the evaporator coil.
 The vibration of the air handler operation wreaks havoc on any copper that can rub against something.
 The leak caused a catastrophic refrigerant leak and caused the unit to cease operating.
 It was the first leak the HVAC equipment had experienced in the seven years since it was installed.
-Unit was repaired in a little over three hours.
+The unit was repaired in a little over three hours.
 Fixing a Refrigerant Leak required ingenuity in piping because cap tubes are difficult to repair simply because they are very small.

 Fixing a Refrigerant Leak